Photo by Zulfugar Karimov on Unsplash

 The Risks to Your Social Media Content Are Real

-• Account suspensions — a false positive on automated moderation, a mass-reporting attack from competitors, or an accidental Terms of Service violation can lock you out permanently.
+- Account suspensions — a false positive on automated moderation, a mass-reporting campaign, or an accidental Terms of Service violation can lock you out permanently.
 Appeals take weeks and don't always succeed.

-• Accidental deletion — one wrong tap on mobile and a viral video is gone.
-Most platforms have a short recovery window (if any).
+- Accidental deletion — one wrong tap on mobile and a viral video is gone.
+Most platforms offer a short recovery window, if any.

-The only reliable protection is a local backup of your social media content that you control.
+The only protection that reliably survives any of these is a local backup you control.

 The 3-2-1 Backup Rule for Creators